DinoChiesa/Apigee-Java-TOTP/README.md

 ![barcode](./images/TOTP-Proxy-Example-QR-Code.png "Barcode for Example")

+This barcode was generated via [this link](https://www.google.com/chart?chs=200x200&chld=M%7C0&cht=qr&chl=otpauth%3A%2F%2Ftotp%2FTOTP-Proxy-example%3Fsecret%3DIFBEGRCFIZDUQMJSGM2DKNRXHA4TA%26issuer%3Dcommunity.apigee.com).
+It uses as the secret, "ABCDEFGH1234567890".

-This will generate codes that you can verify with this proxy.
+After you scan this barcode, the authenticator app will generate codes under the label "TOTP-Proxy-example", that you can verify with this proxy.

 Send a verification request like this: